-Addison’s disease – caused by an autoimmune attack of the adrenal glands and results these glands inability to produce sufficient cortisol and sometimes aldosterone.
+Addison’s disease – caused by an autoimmune attack of the adrenal glands and results in these glands’ inability to produce sufficient cortisol and sometimes aldosterone.

 Autoimmune gastritis – an autoimmune disease in which the stomach deteriorates because of an immune system attacks the healthy cells of the stomach lining.

-BAQSIMI – A nasal form of glucagon which should be administered as an emergency treatment for severe hypoglycemia.
+BAQSIMI – a nasal form of glucagon that should be administered as an emergency treatment for severe hypoglycemia.

 Blood glucose – glucose is a simple sugar and the primary fuel for our body’s cells.
 Glucose is absorbed from food and is absorbed into the cells and is stored in the liver as glycogen, made in starvation from the glycerine backbone of triglycerides, and from a few amino acids.
 Anomalies of glucose metabolism are the cause of diabetes mellitus.

 BGL – (blood glucose level) it’s the number you read from a blood glucose meter to determine the amount of glucose (sugar) in your blood.

 Blood glucose meter – a battery-operated machine that is a key element to home blood glucose and determines the current level of glucose in a blood sample.
 A blood sample is taken from a finger by using a lancet.
 The sample is then placed onto the disposable test strip when the meter is ready.
 It will then display the data and put the results into the memory.